Testzero-wz/wscan/README.rst

 -u URL           Target URL
 -f               Fuzz target url with dictionary.
 -m               Crawl all URL on the target to get a map of the site.
--max MAX         Max num of co-routine.
+-max NUM         Max num of co-routine.
 [Default: 20] -b BASE          Base URL of fuzz e.g -b /cms/app [Default: /] -e EXTEND        Suffix name used in fuzz [Default: php] --no-img         Don't crawl image url when mapping target